History of Deportivo de A Coruña: 2003/2004: Final four in Europe

 The end of 2004 saw Deportivo achieving 'normal' results.
 The best what happened that month was the qualification for the next round of the Champions League.
 The final match of the group was played at PSV Eindhoven and Deportivo looked out with the score being 2–0.
 But Albert Luque scored a vital goal after which the Dutch side needed to score at least two more.
-This task wasn't fulfilled and the match finished 3–2, enough to qualify on goaldifference.
+This task was not fulfilled and the match finished 3–2, enough to qualify on goaldifference.
 Deportivo also survived in another tournament as little Gimnàstic de Tarragona were beaten 1–2.

-But the Liga title slipped away that month, also because some crucial decisions during the match at Real Madrid (2-1).
+But the Liga title slipped away that month, also because some crucial decisions during the match at Real Madrid (2–1).
 A goal of Albert Luque was falsely cancelled because of offside while moments later Ronaldo scored 1-0 when clearly having advantage of an offside position.
 A brave Deportivo side kept on pressing and scored the equalizer through Pandiani, before Raúl scored the winner near the end.
 In the other three matches that month the team stayed unbeaten (home wins against Málaga and Espanyol and a 1–1 draw at Valladolid), meaning that Deportivo entered 2005 as third in the Liga and alive in Europe.

 Because the Champions League only was to restart at the end of February, the focus in the first weeks lay on the domestic competitions.
 Things went wrong in the Copa del Rey when Atlético scored a crucial away goal in Riazor (1-1) after a goalless draw in Madrid.
 But the Liga brought a lot of good news as Deportivo took none less than eighteen points out of a possible twenty-four those weeks.
-The 0–5 win at Celta de Vigo, with a hat-trick of Víctor Sánchez, already has become a classical one while Real Zaragoza were slaughtered in Riazor (4-1).
-Valuable were the points taken at Albacete (0-2) and Atlético de Madrid (0-0) while Deportivo secured six points in Riazor against Sevilla (1-0) and Osasuna (2-0).
-Only Racing de Santander (1-1) spoiled the party those weeks in La Coruña while the match at Athletic Bilbao was lost (1-0).
+The 0–5 win at Celta de Vigo, with a hat-trick of Víctor Sánchez, already has become a classical one while Real Zaragoza were slaughtered in Riazor (4–1).
+Valuable were the points taken at Albacete (0–2) and Atlético de Madrid (0-0) while Deportivo secured six points in Riazor against Sevilla (1–0) and Osasuna (2–0).
+Only Racing de Santander (1-1) spoiled the party those weeks in La Coruña while the match at Athletic Bilbao was lost (1–0).